-At We the Dicey Goblin, we’re big fans of the original Bang!
-It’s a fun game for up to 7 people, and it [usually] plays pretty quickly.
+At Dicey Goblin, we’re big fans of the original Bang!
+It’s a fun game for up to 7 people, and it [usually] plays pretty quick.

 So when I needed a new game for my birthday celebration, the Japanese-inspired variant of this Wild West-inspired card game seemed like the obvious choice.
 My friends and I are big fans of anime.
 Bang!
 Samurai Sword doesn’t disappoint, and in some ways it actually improves on daVinci’s original Bang!

 The Good: Game mechanics are better than the original, with no more player elimination.

 The Bad: The honor point system and ways to win can seem complicated at first.

 Number of Players: 3-7

 Complexity: On a scale of 1-10, I’m calling this a 4.

 Replay Value: On a scale of 1-10, this is a 10.

 I love the artwork for Samurai Sword.
 There’s a very definite manga-type feel, as opposed to the very Old West theme in the original Bang!
 If you didn’t notice the Bang! logo on the corner of the box you probably wouldn’t even know it’s done by the same people….until you open the box.